VPC Peering

 Warning

-If you do not select a the IAM role and continue with stack creation, this will fail!
+If you do not select the existing IAM role and continue with the stack creation, this will fail!
 If this occurred, simply create another stack with a different name and follow the steps closely for this section.

-• 0.3: The CloudFormation stack will take ~5 minutes to finish deploying.
-Once the main/root CloudFormation stack shows as Create_Complete, proceed with the steps below.
+• 0.8: The CloudFormation stack will take ~5 minutes to finish deploying.
+Once the main/root CloudFormation stack shows as Create_Complete, proceed with the steps below for section 1.

 1) Find EC2 Instance-A and verify it can’t access Instance-B or C